Security guard shocked with Taser after macing Lauderhill Police officer during traffic stop

 Video from the officer’s bodycam captured his heavy breathing as he recovers.

-“The officer utilized extreme restraint in that particular situation,” said Lauderhill Police Maj.
-Mike Santiago.
+“The officer utilized extreme restraint in that particular situation,” said Santiago.
 “There were other obvious signs of something else going on.
 Aside from the uniform, there was also the behavior of the suspect where it appeared that he may have been under the influence of something.
-We just don’t know at this particular time, but the officer found it best to utilize his Taser as opposed to going lethal use.”
+We just don’t know at this particular time, but the officer found it best to utilize his Taser as opposed to going lethal use in this particular situation.”

 Santiago said the officer de-escalated the situation by using his Taser to shock Bodden.

-Bodden was arrested and faces a list of charges.
+Bodden was arrested and faces multiple charges.
 He appeared before Broward County Circuit Judge Chris Brown on Monday.

 “In any situation involving any type of force, the officer has to make split-second decisions on his safety as well as the safety of the public,” said Santiago.